GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 I'll show how apps that communicate with USB devices can be ported to the web by porting [libusb](https://libusb.info/) - a popular USB library written in C - to WebAssembly (via [Emscripten](https://emscripten.org/)), Asyncify and [WebUSB](/usb/).

+{% Aside %}
-**_Fun fact: WebUSB in Chromium also uses libusb under the hood, so what such port achieves is, in fact, one libusb, compiled to WebAssembly, talking to another libusb, shipped as part of the browser, through an intermediate API layer.
-Isn't the web fun?_**
+Fun fact: WebUSB in Chromium also uses libusb under the hood, so what the port achieves is, in fact, one libusb, compiled to WebAssembly, talking to another libusb, shipped as part of the browser, through an intermediate API layer.
+Isn't the web fun?
+{% endAside %}

 ## First things first: a demo